 1. Discuss working for money

-For many of us, we work for money.
-If you’re a stay-at-home mom, your partner likely works for a living.
+Most of us have at least one adult who works for money.
 And for many kids, their livelihood and entertainment are possible because of that money.
-Talking about working for money is one of the easiest ways to get the point across.
+Talking about working for money is one of the clearest ways to explain why you work.

 2. Discuss the benefits of work

 While money may be the clearest way to explain why we work, it certainly isn’t the only reason we do.